-A: Several markers claim the title of being the best paintball guns but our top picks are definitely among those.
+A: Several markers claim the title of being the most accurate paintball guns but our top picks are definitely among those.

 A: Well, that depends on your budget.
 A high-quality paintball gun is typically around $500.
-But if you have a limited budget and still want to get the most bang out of your money, the Tippmann A5 is a great choice for you.
+But if you have a limited budget and still want to get the most bang out of your money, the Tippmann’s guns are a great choice for under $$$.

 A: Most paintball guns use high-pressure air tanks or HPA that store air or compressed nitrogen at varying pressures ranging from 3000-4500 PSI.
 This high pressure is used to shoot the paintball using a regulator.

-A: When you get hit by a paintball from a close range or bare skin, it will hurt.
+A: Paintball guns have certain moving parts and there is some chance to wear out.
+When you get hit by a paintball from a close range or bare skin, it will hurt.
 Therefore, it is advised to wear protective clothing and minimize the chances of the sting.
 Besides, you should always wear a protective mask to guard your face and eyes.

 Also, it is worth mentioning that electronic paintball markers make a great choice for efficient firing rate.
 Since there are several paintball guns on the marker with individual features and styles, we have picked the top 12 best paintball guns to make your job easier.